Emergency assistance

 To ensure food security for the population over the coming months, the project will distribute seeds and food parcels.
 A technical specialist provides on-site support for sowing and maintaining cultivated fields.
 He is also advising vanilla growers on how to resume production.

-Colombia has declared a national state of emergency in response to massive flooding in the northwest of the country.
-The floods were caused by the overflowing of the Valle River, the region’s main river, fed by record rains in the mountainous highlands.
+The Colombian government has declared a national state of emergency due to massive flooding that has devastated the north-west of the country.
+The floods were caused by the overflow of the Valle River, which is fed by record rainfall in the mountainous regions of the country.

 Find out more about the background to the emergency project